SciCompKL/CoDiPack/documentation/developer/simpleTape.md

 \snippet developer/simpleTape.cpp Storing - Entry

 `storeOperator` is the entry point for storing the expressions.
-Since CoDiPack usually employs a statement taping strategy with expressions (\ref ExpressionTemplates), the storing of pure operators is a little bit more complicated.
+Since CoDiPack usually employs a statement taping strategy with expressions (\ref Expressions), the storing of pure operators is a little bit more complicated.
 We need to walk recursively through the expression tree and store all operators in this tree.
 In order to do that we define a helper class `StoreOperator_Impl`.
 This class is then specialized for all the different nodes in a CoDiPack expression.
 In our case this will be: